mfactory-osaka/ESPTimeCast/README.md

 - Works on all supported devices
 - Recommended if OTA is unavailable

-> Requires a Web Serial compatible browser (Chrome, Edge, or Brave).
+> Requires a Web Serial compatible browser (Chrome, Edge, Firefox or Brave).

 &nbsp;
 📌 **Wiring guide:**